Donate

 Gordon Buchanan MBE

 Gordon Buchanan MBE is a Scottish wildlife filmmaker and presenter.
-His work includes the nature documentaries Tribes, Predators & Me, The Polar Bear Family & Me and Life in the Snow.
-Gordon's support has been central to EJF's campaign to shut down commercial wildlife markets around the globe, protecting wildlife and humans alike.
+His work includes the nature documentaries Tribes, Predators & Me, The Polar Bear Family & Me and Life in the Snow, and he has also shot sequences for the BBC's Planet Earth and Frozen Planet series.
+Gordon joined the Board in 2020.